 10. Balloting shall be by freephone or internet voting.
 The failure of a small number of candidates to receive balloting materials shall not invalidate the election.
-Solely at the Board Secretary’s discretion a replacement ballot may be issued (e.g. to an elector who presents a signed statement that they have not received the original ballot) but he may at his discretion decline to issue a replacement ballot once the total number of replacement ballots issued is, in his judgement, in danger of becoming significant in the context of the total number of ballots likely to be cast.
+Solely at the Board Secretary’s discretion, a replacement ballot may be issued (e.g. to an elector who presents a signed statement that they have not received the original ballot) but they may at their discretion decline to issue a replacement ballot once the total number of replacement ballots issued is, in their judgement, in danger of becoming significant in the context of the total number of ballots likely to be cast.

 11. Candidates may campaign or electioneer provided they do so in a way which neither leads to complaints nor which – in the opinion of the duty manager of the facility or the Board Secretary – interferes with the operation of the BFI’s facilities or is in their judgement otherwise inappropriate.